Share this articleFeatured in This Article

 Stone’s conservation efforts go beyond the boundaries of his own land.
 He is part of the “Blackfoot challenge,” a cooperative team of landowners and biologists working to protect the watershed as sustainably managed working land.
 The partnership now encompasses 1.25 million acres of the 1.5-million-acre watershed, an astounding feat given the region’s diverse and complex ownership, said Stone.

 The next landowner to tell his story was David “Leftie” Durando, a member of the Northern Everglades Alliance who helped establish the Everglades Headwaters National Wildlife Refuge and Conservation Area.
 Durando credited USFWS biologist Erin Myers with helping him trust the government agency and commit to protecting wildlife such as the endangered Florida grasshopper sparrow (Ammodramus savannarum floridanus).
 Restoring habitat for the sparrows involves cutting down trees to promote grasslands, something Durando said he wouldn’t have done on his land in the past.

-“I promise you, if you’d come near one of [my trees] with a saw, I’d have run you off the joint,” he said.
+“I promise you, if you’d come near one of with a saw, I’d have run you off the joint,” he said.
 But, he said, after building a partnership with Myers and the USFWS, “we knew we had to create habitat for that little guy, because he doesn’t like high things.”